GriffinG1/.bot/README.md

 # Goku
-A Discord server bot (formerly) by Lyricly and (currently) by GriffinG1 .
-Designed heavily around the Nintendo Homebrew Idiot Log Discord.
+A Discord server bot by GriffinG1, chenzw95, and sixardyh.
+Designed specifically for use on the Nintendo Homebrew Idiot Log Discord.

-Although it is open source, this bot is not really designed to be used in other setups at the moment; the source is mainly just available for those interested in how it works on the Nintendo Homebrew Idiot Log server.
+This source is mainly just available for those interested in how it works on the server, and for those who would like to suggest changes.

 ## Requirements
 * Python 3.5 or above